Self Care + Health

 • Perfect just one thing.
 Take something you are good at or love, and practice.
 Learn.
 Grow.
 Become the best you can.
 Share it with the world.
 Getting really good at just one thing will give you the confidence to try one more thing, then another.
 You will start to actually crave that feeling of having pushed through fear, and it will happen again and again.
 Keep going!

 • Exercise.
 When you feel strong, no matter what your size or age, it makes you feel instantly more confident.
 Learn balance exercises that will keep you feeling assured in your step as you grow older.
 Work on improving your posture.
-Stand tall with confidence, because it works!
+Stand tall with confidence and self-respect, because it works!

 • Meditate.
 That’s right, meditate.
 Science has now proven that meditation can rewire your brain.
 Want to know more?
 Check out this guide on meditation at Science of People.
 Then try it!
 I personally use the Calm app, but there are endless ways to meditate.

 It’s really important to our mental health to take a good hard look at the way in which women over 50 have been brainwashed into believing we are worth less.
-Build your confidence and self esteem over time, and leave a legacy for the little girls behind you to understand that we women?
+Learn how to overcome insecurity.
+Build your confidence, self-respect, and self-esteem over time, and leave a legacy for the little girls behind you to understand that we women?
 We were worthy the whole time.
 We just didn’t know it.
 ‘Till now.
-Check out my post 25 Best Confident Woman Quotes for Midlife and Beyond!
+Check out my post 25 Best Confident Woman Quotes for Midlife and Beyond, and Coping with Anxiety for Women 50+!

 Return to the Blog for more great articles just for women 50+!